-As shown in the adjacent map graphic, the property is located at the east side of North Ashley, between West Kingsley Street and Miller Avenue, in the city of Ann Arbor, Washtenaw County, Michigan.
+As shown in the adjacent map graphic, the property is located at the west side of North Fourth Avenue, and the north side of Catherine Street, in the city of Ann Arbor, Washtenaw County, Michigan.
 The property has an Ann Arbor mailing address and is serviced by Ann Arbor Public school district.